Azathothas/Stars/README.md

 - [n0kovo/n0kovo_subdomains](https://github.com/n0kovo/n0kovo_subdomains) – An extremely effective subdomain enumeration wordlist of 3,000,000 lines, crafted by harvesting SSL certs from the entire IPv4 space.
 - [thehlopster/hfuzz](https://github.com/thehlopster/hfuzz) – Wordlist for web fuzzing, made from a variety of reliable sources including: result from my pentests, git.rip, ChatGPT, Lex, nuclei templates, web-scanners, seclist, bo0m, and more.
 - [ultrafunkamsterdam/undetected-frida](https://github.com/ultrafunkamsterdam/undetected-frida) – Making frida less detectable by applying some patches.
 This follows the official Frida releases and publishes releases the same day.
 Do not fork this!
-- [projectdiscovery/nuclei-templates](https://github.com/projectdiscovery/nuclei-templates) – Community curated list of templates for the nuclei engine to find security vulnerabilities.
 - [krizzsk/HackersCave4StaticAndroidSec](https://github.com/krizzsk/HackersCave4StaticAndroidSec) – A comprehensive resource for Android static analysis and vulnerability assessment.
 Tutorials, tools, and resources for identifying and mitigating security vulnerabilities in Android applications.
 - [ayoubfathi/leaky-paths](https://github.com/ayoubfathi/leaky-paths) – A collection of special paths linked to common sensitive APIs, devops internals, frameworks conf, known misconfigurations, juicy APIs ..etc.
 It could be used as a part of web content discovery, to scan passively for high-quality endpoints and quick-wins.
 - [gosirys/Posts](https://github.com/gosirys/Posts) – Temporary dump of posts I eventually plan to publish on a proper site